diogovidall/diogovidall/README.md

 - 📷 I post videos about technology and programming on my Instagram!

-- 💻 Always improving my skills in programming and focusing on MySQL
+- 💻 Always improving my skills in programming 🧑🏻‍💻

 - 📫 Contact: diogovidal0702@gmail.com